 Overall Score: 8.3/10

-Hinge has quietly become the #3 dating app in the US with strong market share.
+Hinge has quietly become the #3 dating app in the US with over 28 million users and 15% market share.
 Its key innovation: instead of swiping on photos, users respond to specific prompts and photos on someone's profile.
 This creates instant conversation starters.
 Hinge reports the highest "date-to-match" ratio of any major dating app — meaning a higher percentage of matches actually turn into real dates.
 Its AI analyzes your likes and dislikes to present one "Most Compatible" person each day.

 4. GRASS — Replace Swiping with Real Adventures